-The Stored Procedure Transformation in Informatica helps you to use Stored procedures inside the Transformation.
+The Stored Procedure Transformation in Informatica helps you to use or call Stored procedures inside the Informatica Workflow.
 Using this transformation you can perform an operation like Drop or Recreate Indexes, Check for Space in a Database, performing Complex Calculations.

 In this article, we will show you, How to use this Informatica Stored procedure Transformation to Rollback the passing records with an example.

-For this example, we are going to use SP Source and Destination tables.
+For this Informatica Stored Procedure Transformation example, we are going to use SP Source and Destination tables.
 From the below screenshot you can see that the Source table has 15 records and Destination table is Empty.

 and the Stored procedure that we are going to use is:

 TIP: We explained everything about the Stored procedure and its functionalities in SQL Server tutorial.
 I suggest you refer Stored Procedures article to understand the topic.